lifeAsALemniscate/IGNCodeFoo7App/README.md

 The greater the grid is the more recursive calls and cell traversal the program has to make.
 Some things could be done to make

-it faster, the initial nested for loop could be changed to not even attempt to traverse cells to the left because those sequences will
+it faster, the initial nested for loop could be changed to not even attempt to traverse cells to the left because those

-never yield results that arn't repeats.
+sequences will never yield results that arn't repeats.

 Question 4: (I recorded a quick video so I could show off this program on my digital portfolio that I will link here as well

-incase anything goes wrong on your end at the program doesn't work! https://youtu.be/J3Iv8ZRgFeE)
+incase anything goes wrong on your end or the program doesn't work! https://youtu.be/J3Iv8ZRgFeE)

   I chose to program an Android app for this problem.
-I tested all of my designs on the Nexus 6 and forgot to build it in a way
+I tested all of my designs on the Nexus 6 and forgot to build it in a

-that is "resolution indapendent".
-I'm entirely self-taught on android programming so I understand if some of my practices come
+way that is "resolution indapendent".
+I'm entirely self-taught on android programming so I understand if some of my practices

-off as bad style or in-efficient, my goal in working with IGN is to really develop myself into a good programmer by picking
+come off as bad style or in-efficient, my goal in working with IGN is to really develop myself into a good programmer by

-up good habits from some of the best in the industry.
-I worked really hard on the app, I even made my own thumbnail play
+picking up good habits from some of the best in the industry.
+I worked really hard on the app, I even made my own thumbnail

-buttons in photoshop!
+play buttons in photoshop!